Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Modular Calibration

-The algorithm is used in a joint proposal Metropolis-Hastings MCMC (MH-MCMC) for posterior inference on $\bm{\theta},\sigma^2_y$.
+\Cref{alg:ub_calib} illustrates how to quickly sample from the unnormalized posterior distribution in \Cref{eqn:func_post} for inference on $\bm{\theta}$ and $\sigma^2_y$.

 We found that the adaptive covariance scheme proposed by \cite{adaptiveJointMCMC} works very well in a variety of test problems.
-In our implementation the proposal covariance is adapted only during an initial burn-in phase so that samples used for convergence diagnostics and prediction use a constant proposal covariance matrix.
+In our implementation, the proposal covariance is adapted only during an initial burn-in phase so that samples used for convergence diagnostics and prediction use a constant proposal covariance matrix.